hoffmakl/academic-kickstart/content/author/admin/_index.md

 +++
 # Display name
-name = "Katherine Hoffman, M.S."
+name = "Katherine Hoffman, MS"

 # Username (this should match the folder name)
 authors = ["admin"]